prechelt/ojs-rqcplugin/z/devnotes.md

 	- same email is needed for both services (RQC login and OJS user) (that is the "id" that identifies the people)
 	- try one explicit call the first time so that they can test if the system works with immediate feedback
 - rewrite some things here in the devnodes (some are old and I don't know what they mean)
-- which patches are applied, which aren't
-	- delete patches that are applied at the code base (3.3 is fully accepted!; 3.4 I haven't looked)
 - go through all the already written functions (especially RqcData and "how many rounds does the manuscript have?" (??;
   go through the whole OJS data model) if there are some logical errors there)
 - at the end (if no tasks are left)